 Fertility drugs for women were first offered in the United States in the early 1960s, and they have since assisted many women in becoming pregnant (1).
 The majority of fertility tablets increase the chances of conception by stimulating ovulation.
 In addition to infertility, these prescription-only drugs can be used to treat various medical issues in women.

-Read this post to learn more about fertility drugs, including their mechanism and various pros and cons of taking these drugs.
+Read this post to learn more about the best fertility pills to get pregnant, including their mechanism and various pros and cons of taking these drugs.

 When Do Women Need Fertility Drugs?